Ray Animation

 Ray discovers lights in cave

 A stone giant wakes up in a cave and discovers dance.
 That's the film.
-The original composer dropped out 8 days before the cinema screening - no material, no stems, no sketches.
-Just gone.
+The original composer left the project 8 days before the cinema screening, with no score material I could build from.
 I got the call and said yes.

 Eight days.
 Full disco-funk score from scratch, all the sound design, final mix.
-I pulled the animatics into Pro Tools, placed sync markers by hand, and locked every musical hit to Ray's movements frame by frame.
-The tempo follows Ray's dancing, not a click track.
-Three rounds of feedback with the animation team, tightening the timing each pass.
-Then we screened it at the cinema.
+I pulled the animatics into Pro Tools, placed sync markers by hand, and locked the key musical hits to Ray's movements.
+The tempo follows Ray's dancing instead of a fixed grid.
+Three rounds of feedback with the animation team tightened individual hits until the final cinema cut felt intentional, not rescued.

 Bass & Rhythm

 Slap bass and electric drums.
-Straight out of Chic and Earth Wind & Fire.
-But here's the thing - every rhythmic hit is locked to Ray's dance moves.
+Inspired by Chic and Earth, Wind & Fire.
+But here's the thing - the key rhythmic hits are locked to Ray's dance moves.
 The music doesn't set the tempo.
 Ray does.
 When he stomps, the kick lands.
 When he grooves, the bass follows.

 Brass, Sax & Mix